-• If a safety interlock switch is open (such as when the lamp door is ajar), the lamp cannot be struck-the TPC lamp button will be disabled until the interlock problem is resolved.
-An alarm window will also appear on the TPC.

-• If the lamp fails to ignite even though the interlock system is OK, the projector will automatically re-try ignition using 100% of the maximum power acceptable for the installed lamp.
+- If a safety interlock switch is open (such as when the lamp door is ajar), the lamp cannot be struck.
+The PROJ STATUS light on the rear of the projector will be red and the error will be indicated on the status display and LCD window. - If the lamp fails to ignite even though the interlock system is OK, the projector will automatically re-try ignition using 100% of the maximum power acceptable for the installed lamp.
 If this re-try also fails, a new lamp is likely needed.

 NOTE: For complete power-up troubleshooting, refer to Section 7 Troubleshooting.

-3.3 Power-down Procedure
+3.3 Power-Down Procedure